genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

     }
 ```

-In this case it is not clear what the output type will be (we haven’t specified it) as full flexibility is provided, so the user needs to explicitly define the output type (in this case it will be an INT type as both APPROVED_COUNTER and VERSION are INT types).
+In this case, it is not clear what the output type will be (we haven’t specified it) as full flexibility is provided.
+So, you need to explicitly define the output type (in this case it will be an `INT` type, as both `APPROVED_COUNTER` and `VERSION` are `INT` types).

 ### Auditable tables

-To make a table auditable, you need to add **audit = details** to the definition.
-You have to specify a unique ID, sequence ID (more later) and, optionally, a flag to generate a unique index based on the record timestamp (**tsKey**).
+To make a table auditable, you need to add `audit = details` to the definition.
+You have to specify a unique `ID`, `sequence ID` (more later) and, optionally, a flag to generate a unique index based on the record timestamp (`tsKey`).

-For example, this may look like:
+For example:

 ```kotlin
 tables {